- Effective: 04-06-2021

 Step 1: Determination and Reporting of Offense and Sanctions

-- Explain to the student the basis for the suspicion of academic dishonesty; and
+- Discuss the matter with the student, either in person or in writing, and explain to the student the basis for the suspicion of academic dishonesty;

 - Give the student a reasonable opportunity to explain the matter.

-If the student offers an unsatisfactory explanation, does not respond within seven school days after first being notified (in person or through e-mail) of the suspected academic dishonesty, or if the faculty member otherwise concludes that the student has violated the academic integrity policy, the faculty member shall notify the student of any sanction for the offense through a letter or e-mail.
-The faculty member shall explain to the student his or her rights to mediation, as described in step 2, and appeal, as described in step 3.
+- If the student offers an unsatisfactory explanation, does not respond within seven University days (see ‘Definitions’) after first being notified (in person or in writing) of the suspected academic dishonesty, or if the faculty member otherwise concludes that the student has violated this policy, the faculty member shall provide written notification to the student of any sanction for the offense.
+The faculty member shall explain to the student their rights to mediation, as described in Step 2, and appeal, as described in Step 3.

 Any sanction imposed by the faculty member, such as retaking a test or rewriting a paper, or failure in the entire course, shall be limited to the course.
-If the student does not respond or make a request for mediation or appeal within ten school days after the date of first being notified in writing of any sanction for academic dishonesty, then the student is considered to have accepted the sanction, and the faculty member shall make a written report of the facts of the case, including any pertinent materials related to the academic dishonesty.
-This report shall be retained by the faculty member for one year following the last day of the semester of the course in which the sanction for academic dishonesty was imposed, in keeping with the records policy of the NU Board of Regents referenced below.
+If the student does not respond or make a request for mediation or appeal within ten University days after the date of first being notified in writing of any sanction for academic dishonesty, then the student is considered to have accepted the sanction, and the faculty member shall make a written report of the facts of the case, including any pertinent materials related to the academic dishonesty.

-Whenever an academic sanction is imposed that directly results in a grade of ‘F’ in the entire course, the faculty member’s report shall be conveyed to the department chair and dean of the college in which the course is offered, and to the UNO Office of Student Conduct & Community Standards, and the faculty member shall inform the student in writing that a report has been made.
+Whenever an academic sanction is imposed that directly results in a grade of ‘F’ in the entire course, the faculty member’s report shall be conveyed in writing to the department chair or director, and dean of the college in which the course is offered, and to the UNO Office of Student Conduct & Community Standards.
+The faculty member shall inform the student in writing that a report has been made.
 Student conduct proceedings shall be initiated, and students may be subject to disciplinary action up to and including expulsion under the UNO Student Code of Conduct.
 Students shall be informed of their right to appeal, in accordance with the procedures established by the UNO Student Code of Conduct.
-In keeping with Board of Regents policy, records of cases resulting in expulsion or suspension shall be retained indefinitely, and records of other cases shall be retained for six years.
-Upon graduation or after two years of separation from the university, students may request that records of any cases not resulting in expulsion or suspension be expunged.

 Step 2: Mediation

-If the faculty member and student cannot reach agreement as to the matter of an alleged incident of academic dishonesty, then either party may request the departmental chair to serve as a confidential mediator, exploring the student's intentions, the gravity of the suspected offense, and the appropriateness of the sanction.
-This request must be made within ten school days after the date of the first notification, either in person or via e-mail, of any form of sanction imposed for academic dishonesty.
-If the matter is satisfactorily resolved among these three parties, then a written record of the resolution shall be prepared by the mediator, communicated to both the faculty member and student, and retained by the faculty member for one year following the end of the course, in keeping with the Board of Regents policy on records retention.
-Any form of sanction agreed to in mediation that directly results in a grade of ‘F’ in the entire course shall be reported to the Office of Student Conduct & Community Standards as described in Step 1, and the mediator shall inform the student in writing that a report has been made.
-Lesser sanctions shall not be reported further.
+If the faculty member and student cannot reach an agreement as to the matter of an alleged incident of academic dishonesty, then either party may request the departmental chair or director to serve as a confidential mediator, exploring the student's intentions, the gravity of the suspected offense, and the appropriateness of the sanction.
+This request must be made within ten University days after the date of the first written notification of any form of sanction imposed for academic dishonesty.
+If the matter is satisfactorily resolved among these three parties, then a written record of the resolution shall be prepared by the mediator, and communicated to both the faculty member and student.
+Any form of sanction agreed to in mediation that directly results in a grade of ‘F’ in the entire course shall be reported to the UNO Office of Student Conduct & Community Standards as described in Step 1, and the mediator shall inform the student in writing that a report has been made.

 Step 3: Appeal within the College